Akagera National Park: History

-In July 2015, seven lions from South Africa were introduced and released in the park, making them the first lions in Rwanda for 15 years.
-AndBeyond donated five lionesses from Phinda Private Game Reserve and Tembe Elephant Park in KwaZulu-Natal donated two male lions.
+In July 2015, Tembe Elephant Park in KwaZulu-Natal donated two male lions.
 This effort was described by African Parks as "a ground-breaking conservation effort for both the park and the country" as part of a project aimed at reversing the local extinction of the species in Akagera National Park.
-Since 2015, the lion population has grown to almost 40 animals and it keeps thriving.
+Since 2015, the lion population has grown to 58 animals.

-In May 2017, a joint operation between the Rwanda Development Board and African Parks saw the reintroduction of 18 Eastern black rhinoceroses from South Africa, which had been absent for 10 years.
+In May 2017, a joint operation by the Rwanda Development Board and African Parks saw the reintroduction of 18 Eastern black rhinoceroses from South Africa, which had been absent for 10 years.
 With the reintroduction of black rhinos and lions, the national park is now home to all of Africa's "big five": lion, African leopard, African bush elephant, rhinoceros, and African buffalo.

-During June 2019, Akagera received a further 5 eastern black rhinoceros from 3 different zoos in 3 different countries located across Europe.
-The zoos include Dvur Kralove zoo from the Czech Republic, Flamingo Land from the UK and Ree Park Safari from Denmark.
-This relocation is the first of its kind, as something like this between Europe and Africa never happened before.
-The 2 males and 3 females were safely delivered to the park after a 30 hour journey.
-These mammals are direct descendants from rhinos taken from Africa during the colonial days.
+In June 2019, Akagera National Park received five eastern black rhinoceros from three zoos in Europe after a 30-hour journey; this relocation was the first of its kind.

-In November 2021, 30 white rhinos were successfully translocated to Akagera from Phinda Private Game Reserve in South Africa, in the largest single rhino translocation ever taken.
-This translocation aimed to extend the species' range and create a new breeding stronghold in Rwanda.
+In November 2021, 30 white rhinoceros were successfully translocated to Akagera National Park from Phinda Private Game Reserve in South Africa, in the largest single rhinoceros translocation aimed to extend the species' range and create a new breeding stronghold in Rwanda.
+In 2023, African Parks reported that several new calves had been born, giving hope that the animals had adapted to the new environment.

-The large mammal population has increased since 2010, from 4000 animals in 2010 to over 13,500 in 2018.
+The large mammal population has increased since 2010, from 4,000 animals in 2010 to over 13,500 in 2018.

 Tourism

-Since African Parks assumed management of the park in partnership with the Rwanda Development Board in 2010, tourism has dramatically increased.
-In 2010, 8,000 people visited the park.
-This number rose to 44,000 by 2018.
+Since African Parks assumed management of the park in partnership with the Rwanda Development Board in 2010, tourism has increased from 8,000 people on 2010 to 44,000 in 2018.
 This increase has allowed Akagera to become 80% self-sustaining and therefore less reliant on donors.
+The numbers for 2022 were 34,000 paying visitors and 92% of operating costs covered by park revenue.
+Akagera National Park generated $4.8 million (Rwf6.45 billion) in tourism revenues in 2023, an increase from $3.7 million recorded in 2022.